AIR LIQUIDE/ADR (OTCMKTS:AIQUY) Stock Rating Reaffirmed by UBS Group

-AIQUY has been the subject of several other reports.
-Goldman Sachs Group cut AIR LIQUIDE/ADR from a “buy” rating to a “neutral” rating in a research report on Wednesday, January 8th.
-JPMorgan Chase & Co. reiterated a “neutral” rating on shares of AIR LIQUIDE/ADR in a report on Tuesday, March 24th.
-ValuEngine upgraded AIR LIQUIDE/ADR from a “sell” rating to a “hold” rating in a research note on Thursday, April 2nd.
-Zacks Investment Research cut AIR LIQUIDE/ADR from a “buy” rating to a “hold” rating in a research note on Tuesday, April 7th.
-Finally, Morgan Stanley reiterated an “equal weight” rating on shares of AIR LIQUIDE/ADR in a research note on Monday, March 30th.
-Seven research analysts have rated the stock with a hold rating and two have given a buy rating to the company.
-AIR LIQUIDE/ADR presently has an average rating of “Hold” and a consensus price target of $28.00.
+AIQUY has been the topic of a number of other research reports.
+Goldman Sachs Group cut shares of AIR LIQUIDE/ADR from a buy rating to a neutral rating in a research report on Wednesday, January 8th.
+Zacks Investment Research cut shares of AIR LIQUIDE/ADR from a buy rating to a hold rating in a research report on Tuesday, April 7th.
+Morgan Stanley restated an equal weight rating on shares of AIR LIQUIDE/ADR in a research report on Monday, March 30th.
+JPMorgan Chase & Co. restated a neutral rating on shares of AIR LIQUIDE/ADR in a research report on Tuesday, March 24th.
+Finally, ValuEngine upgraded shares of AIR LIQUIDE/ADR from a sell rating to a hold rating in a research report on Thursday, April 2nd.
+Seven equities research analysts have rated the stock with a hold rating and two have given a buy rating to the company’s stock.
+The company currently has an average rating of Hold and an average price target of $28.00.

 About AIR LIQUIDE/ADR